 Other people like to eat it with cottage cheese inside.
 Even if they have never been as popular as the ones with meat, they are very interesting to try.

-These Lithuanian potato dumplings are served with various sauces: sour cream, butter, and onions, bacon bits, mushrooms, or curd cream.
+These Lithuanian potato dumplings are served with various sauces: sour cream, butter, onions, bacon bits, mushrooms, or curd cream.

 This is a pretty heavy meal, but worth trying at least once while visiting Lithuania.